infinohq/infino/README.md

 - **Dashboards:** OSS dashboard support + SQL support for BI interfaces like Tableau or Sigma.
 - **Analysis:** Hypeless LLMs + scalable search to accelerate your investigations.

+As you look through the code, it might be useful to consider the below architecture diagram.

 ![Architecture](docs/Infino_architecture.png)

+Telemetry is stored thusly: *Logs* consist of *log messages* stored in compressed *posting blocks*, *Metrics* consist of *metric points* in compressed *time series blocks*, and *Traces* consist of *trace spans* in compressed *posting blocks*.

 ## Features
 Note that we are still very much an alpha product but we have lots on the roadmap.
 Our development at the moment is focused on increasing the performance of the core engine to address **cost** but we are starting to add features to address **complexity**.